-The Newco Certificate of Incorporation will empower the Newco Board to make, adopt, alter, amend and repeal the Newco Bylaws, subject to the right of Newco's stockholders entitled to vote with respect thereto to alter and repeal bylaws made by the Newco Board.
+The Newco Certificate of Incorporation will empower the Newco Board to make, adopt, alter, amend and repeal the Newco Bylaws, subject to the right of Newco's stockholders entitled to vote with provide that both the Board and the respect thereto to alter and repeal bylaws made by the Newco Board.
 The Newco Certificate of Incorporation and Newco Bylaws will provide that stockholders of Newco holding a majority of Newco's outstanding voting stock shall have the power to adopt, amend or repeal the Newco Bylaws.